Your Expert Guide: How to Explore Seville with Kids (2024)

 white mill on bank of calm river.
 Early morning sun shining through trees behind

 A gorgeous small town just twenty minutes from Seville with a huge park and forest along a river.
-Sevillanos use this park as their escape from town at the weekends.
-There is a cute cafe, a brand new playground in the park, a castle and a great “Molino Trail” along the river to the Dragon Bridge.
+Sevillanos use this this park (Parque Oromana) as their escape from town at the weekends.

-🥮 Kids will also love la Cueva de la Zarzamora, a cool cave cake restaurant that has been open since 1851.
+🥮 Kids will love la Cueva de la Zarzamora, a cool cave cake restaurant that has been open since 1851.

 ⭐️ Read More about Alcalá de Guadaíra